Hunter Henry Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- Henry has put together a 480-yard campaign so far (32.0 receiving yards per game) with nine touchdowns, reeling in 42 balls on 64 targets.
+- Henry has put up a 480-yard campaign so far (32.0 receiving yards per game) with nine touchdowns, hauling in 42 balls on 64 targets.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Jaguars.